Recipe for a Healthier Brain: 5 Key Ingredients

 An arsenal of techniques can individualize efforts to improve brain health, from personal choices in diet, movement, brain games, social activities, to good sleep hygiene.
 And companies like BRAINLUXURY™ are beginning efforts to personalize their products.
 The ultimate goal of BRAINLUXURY™ is to understand individual customer sleep patterns and recommend tailored usage of products based on each client’s specific needs.

 Brain health is literally steps away, depending upon where your feet decide to go, how you occupy your hands, who you spend time with, and how you fill your plate.
-Stimulating all your senses, from taste and hearing to touch and kinetic motion and rest will complete your own recipe for how to keep your brain active and fit for some time to come.
+Stimulating all your senses, from and hearing to touch and kinetic motion and will complete your own recipe for how to keep your brain active and fit for some time to come.
 Happy hunting!

 Help Links: